 Molecules can be formed in two different ways:

-Neutron moderator is a component part of the nuclear reactors.
+The moderator is a component that is part of nuclear reactors.
 It is located in the reactor core.
-The function of the moderator is to reduce the speed of the neutrons in a nuclear fission reaction.
+The function of the moderator is to reduce the speed of neutrons in nuclear fission reactions.

 Isotopes are atoms whose nuclei have the same number of protons but different numbers of neutrons.
 Not all atoms of the same element are identical and each of these varieties corresponds to a different isotope.